 Excessive or unwarranted (and often illegal) use of force against civilians by police officers is known as police brutality.
 Types of police brutality range from assault and battery to torture and murder.
 Broader definitions include harassment and verbal abuse.
-Here are 9 terrifying facts about police brutality.
+Here are some terrifying facts about police brutality.

 In the United States, police killed an astonishing 1,099 people in 2019.